Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-22-Ian-R-MacLeod-The-Visitor-From-Taured.md

+## 7

-He displayed a sharp spike representing the asymmetrical pulse of a gravitational wave and expected to find echos of the black hole collision in another universe tonight.
+He displayed a sharp spike representing the asymmetrical pulse of a gravitational wave and expected to analyze and find echos of the black hole collision in another universe tonight.